Metric geometry of locally compact groups: Coarsely Lipschitz maps and large-scale Lipschitz maps

 \begin{defn} Let $X,Y$ be two pseudo-metric spaces, and $f : X \longrightarrow Y$ a map.
 Then $f$ is \begin{enumerate}[noitemsep,label=(\alph*$'$)] \item \textbf{Lipschitz} if the condition of \ref{defqi}\ref{aDEdefqi} holds with $c_+' = 0$, \item \textbf{bilipschitz} if there exist constants $c_+, c_- > 0$ such that

 $c_-d_X(x,x') \le d_Y(f(x),f(x')) \le c_+ d_X(x,x')$ for all $x,x' \in X$, \item a \textbf{bilipschitz equivalence} if it is bilipschitz and onto. \end{enumerate}

-The \textbf{Lipschitz metric category} is the category whose objects are the non-empty metric spaces and whose morphisms are the Lipschitz maps.
+The \textbf{Lipschitz metric category} is the category whose objects are metric spaces and whose morphisms are Lipschitz maps.

-The \textbf{Lipschitz pseudo-metric category} is the category whose objects are the non-empty pseudo-metric spaces and whose morphisms are equivalence classes of Lipschitz maps, where two maps $f,f'$ from $X$ to $Y$ are equivalent if $d_Y(f(x), f'(x)) = 0$ for all $x \in X$.
+The \textbf{Lipschitz pseudo-metric category} is the category whose objects are pseudo-metric spaces and whose morphisms are equivalence classes of Lipschitz maps, where two maps $f,f'$ from $X$ to $Y$ are equivalent if $d_Y(f(x), f'(x)) = 0$ for all $x \in X$.

 Observe that the Lipschitz metric category is a full subcategory of the Lipschitz pseudo-metric category, and also a subcategory of that of metric spaces and continuous maps. \end{defn}